stolet/PrivateGANs/README.md

 # PrivateGANs
 Work on creating and evaluating generative adversarial networks with differentially private guarantees.

-The GANs architecture used is from the paper "Progressive Growing of GANs for Improved Quality, Stability, and Variation" from ICLR 2018.

 ## Setup CUDA 10.0 and Libcudnn 7

 Remove all Nvidia traces from machine